-The community, baptized as Dandara, shared its name with a black woman and a warrior, the life-mate of the leader of the slave resistance in Brazil, Zumbi dos Palmares, and an important reference point in the fight against the slavery of the Portuguese American period.
+Dandara, the name chosen to baptize the community, was that of a black woman and a warrior, the life-mate of the leader of the slave resistance in Brazil, Zumbi dos Palmares, and an important reference point in the fight against slavery in the Portuguese American period.
 Dandara was an important warrior and strategist.
-When her freedom was threatened she chose suicide rather than returning to a life of slavery.
+When her freedom was threatened, she chose to commit suicide rather than returning to a life of slavery.

 “Her fight is preserved in Brazilian history, and her warrior personality is, to this day, an example for other women.
 Inspired by this model, many reveal, even unconsciously, that “the fight is in the blood”, like the warriors of the occupation in Belo Horizonte.
-Faithful companions, more than wives and mothers, they carry out the work inside their houses, they plant, and they fight—even more than some men—for the ideal of freedom glimpsed from behind the eyes of Dandara”.
+Faithful companions, more than wives and mothers, they carry out the work inside their houses, they plant, and they fight—even more than some men—for the ideal of freedom glimpsed from behind the eyes of Dandara.”
 (Andrade and Lelis 2010, p.
 38, loose translation)

-A symbol of the fight for freedom of black people, the choice of this politically charged name also embodies the empowerment of women in the occupation and in the fight for habitation.
+The choice of this politically charged name—a symbol of the fight for freedom of black people—also embodies the empowerment of women in the occupation and the fight for habitation.
 Many times, while their husbands were out working, the women maintained the political presence of the community.
-They are considered the “front line”, even in confrontations with the police.
+They are considered the “front line” warriors, even in confrontations with the police.

+Mr. Orlando Soares Lopes—pictured here standing in his lot —is a resident and leader of the occupation.
+In this space, the dweller—who has a lifetime of experience in urban agriculture—is determined to build his urban garden, or what he also likes to call his “future tomb.”

 “In here it’s like that, everything you plant, grows!
 If I plant in this piece of cement, it grows a sprout of cabbage!”
 (Mr. Orlando, resident of the occupation and militant of the Brigadas Populares (Popular Brigades) apud (Ribeiro 2017, p.
 58)).

-The man in this last photograph is named Orlando Soares Lopes, also known as Mr. Orlando.
-The resident and leader of the occupation stands in his lot.
-In this space, the dweller—who has a lifetime of experience in urban agriculture—wills to build his urban garden, or what he also likes to call his “future tomb”.

-Dandara’s Legacy
+Dandara’s Legacy: Rururban Projects

-The Dandara occupation process is extremely relevant to the struggles for urban and agrarian reform of the Brazilian left.
+The Dandara occupation process is relevant to the struggles for urban and agrarian reforms of the Brazilian left.
 First, an attempt to overcome a rural vs. urban dichotomy is presented through the conception of the occupation.
-Thus emerges the Dandara occupation, a territory located in the urban perimeter that proposes to energize this land, making it fertile and productive for those families that occupy it.
-Dandara embodies the combination of two agendas, three social movements, and the ideal of overcoming the difficulties encountered in occupations and peripheries (also known in Brazil as “favelas”) of the metropolitan area of Belo Horizonte.
-The union of social movements does not only look toward a new conception of housing, but an open unity of the leftist movements acting together to promote a space of internal translation between themselves and the residents of the occupation.
-The takeover of an important sector of the city is the result of overcoming differences and learning from each other’s experiences.
+The Dandara occupation is in the urban perimeter, where a transformation of the land is proposed, to make it fertile and productive for the occupants.
+Dandara embodies the combination of two agendas, three social movements, and the ideal of overcoming difficulties encountered in occupations and peripheries (also known in Brazil as “favelas”) of the metropolitan area of Belo Horizonte.
+The union of social movements looks toward a new conception of housing, as well as an open unity of the leftist movements acting together to promote a space of internal translation between themselves and the residents of the occupation.
+The takeover of an important sector of the city is the result of overcoming differences and learning from one another’s experiences.